-Figure 3: L-moment ratio points for S&P500 daily return weekly maxima, divided into 30 sub periods, over 1986 to 2015
+Figure 3: L-moment ratio points for Nikkei225 weekly maxima, divided into 21 sub periods, over 1995 to 2015

 The second step is to determine which of the distributions (if any) better fit the extreme returns for each sub period and for the entire sample time horizon as well.
-The GEV and GL distributions were fitted to the weekly maxima returns for each of the different 30 sub periods for the S&P500 index.
+The GEV and GL distributions were fitted to the weekly maxima returns for each of the different 21 sub periods for the Nikkei225 index.
 The parameters for both models were estimated using PWM technique, then the Anderson-Darling goodness of fit test is conducted for model efficiency for the three indexes.
 The tables for all three indexes illustrate the location, scale and shape parameter estimates for the distributions together with the critical p-values of the AD goodness of fit test.

-We observe the results for the S&P500 index in tables 1after fitting the GEV distribution and the GL distribution.
-The shape parameter takes a overall negative value for the entire 30 year period of -0.169, showing the 30-year weekly maxima returns is modelled by a Frechet distribution.
-However, notice that once the time horizon is reduced into yearly sub periods for the GEV, the shape parameter fluctuates between negative and positive values.
-This shows that different time periods have different skewness of distribution depending on what is going on in the market at that point in time.
-The Anderson-Darling p-value of 0.2653 (greater than 0.05) shows that the GEV distribution fits the weekly extreme maxima for the 30 years adequately compared to the GL distribution which had a p-value of 0.0001.

-When the weekly maxima were divided into 30 sub periods, both the GEV and GL provided an adequate fit for 28 of the 30 sub periods.
-Both the GEV and GL distributions failed to adequately fit the maxima returns in sub period 26 which corresponds to the 2011 terrorist attack on the United States.
-Additionally, the GL did not provide an adequate fit for sub period 23 which corresponds to the 2008 financial crisis.
-Notice that it is in these sub periods that the shape parameter for both distributions takes its maximum values, implying a fat tailed distribution.
-In comparison to each other, the GL provided a better fit for 16 of the sub periods while the GEV provided a better fit for 14.
-This implies that there is no single distribution that is consistently better for all time intervals for the maxima series.
-The scale parameter for the GEV ranges from 0.003 to 0.014 and 0.002 to 0.01 and for the GL, emphasizing that there was not much volatility in maxima returns.
-An average of 0.007 and 0.006 for the GEV and GL respectively of the yearly sub period scale parameters shows that the scale parameter estimates increase as the interval increases regardless of the sub-periods.
+We observe the results for the Nikkei225 index in table 1 after fitting the GEV distribution and the GL distribution.
+The shape parameter takes an overall negative value for the entire 21year-period of -0.010, showing the 21-year weekly maxima returns is modelled by a Frechet distribution.
+However, notice once more that dividing the time horizon into yearly sub periods for both distributions, the shape parameter fluctuates between negative and positive values.
+This shows us that different time periods have different skewness of distribution depending on what is going on in the market at that point in time.
+The Anderson-Darling p-values of 0.0442 and 0.0011 for the GEV and GL distributions respectively are both lower than 0.05 when both distributions were fitted to the entire 21-year-period.
+This indicates that both distributions provide an inadequate fit to the Nikkei225 index for the whole 21 years.
+An explanation for the ill-fit of both models is that the nature of the distribution of the extremes was changing over time.
+Therefore, when the entire 21-year-period was used, the data came from a mixture of distributions, making it di cult for a single distribution to provide a better fit.
+When the weekly maxima were divided into 21 sub periods, both the GEV and GL provided an adequate fit for 20 of the 21 sub periods.
+Both the GEV and GL distributions failed to adequately fit the maxima returns in sub period 17 which corresponds to the 2011 Japanese earthquake in North Japan.
+The effect of this earthquake on the Japanese economy caused the index to plummet drastically within this period.
+Again, we observe that the shape parameter for both distributions takes its maximum values in this sub period.
+In comparison to each other, the GL provided a better fit for 14 of the 21 sub periods, whilst the GEV fit better for only 7.
+Unsuspectingly, the average sub period scale parameter exceeded that of the entire sample period for both the GEV and GL.